ayshiff/my-open-source-journey/docs/contributions/octobox#2597.md

 end
 ```

-The following tests will allow us to test that the notifications are properly filtered according to the number(s) we specified in the search input.
+The following tests will allow us to test that the notifications are properly filtered based on the number(s) we specified in the search input.

 For example, given the following search input, the following URL will be used.
 ```